 Your downstream transforms and tables will become stale, since an upstream change has been made.
 You can run these nodes individually to update their contents, or use the run all functionality by clicking on the project's name in the top menu bar.

-When a new version of a dataset is released by an administrator, the corresponding dataset node on your project minimap will become purple.
+When a new version of a dataset is released by an administrator, the corresponding dataset node on your project tree will become purple.
 To upgrade the dataset's version, click the "Version" button in the top right of the menu bar when you have a dataset selected.

 After updating, your downstream transforms and tables will become stale.
 You can run these nodes individually to update their contents, or use the run all functionality by clicking on the project's name in the top menu bar.